-Lab Hours 3 Credits 4 BIOL115W : Human Anatomy and Physiology II
+BIOL115W: Human Anatomy and Physiology II

 Human Anatomy and Physiology II provides further background in anatomy and physiology for students in Health or Medical Science.
 It reviews the chemical and biological basis of organisms as well as the introduction to tissues, organs, and organ systems including the integumentary, skeletal, muscular, nervous, and sensory systems.
 Integrated laboratory work augments lecture topics and includes exercises in microscopy, the study of fresh and preserved specimens, the study of anatomical models, and the exercises in human physiology.
-Lecture Hours 3
+Students must also register for (BIOL115LW-Lab) Lecture Hours 3